 In 2020, Renown Health established Western Clinical Alliance, a clinically integrated network focused on improving patient outcomes and lowering the overall cost of care.
 Along with partnering with community physicians, Renown Health is affiliated with the University of Nevada, Reno School of Medicine, establishing Nevada's first fully integrated health system.

-Today, Renown Health is the region's only Level II Trauma Center, serving more than 1 million people and 100,000 square miles to provide desperately needed health and medical services to those living in remote, rural communities.
+Today, Renown Health is the region's only Level II Trauma Center, serving more than 1 million people and a 100,000 square mile reach – across Nevada, Lake Tahoe and eastern California.